Skip to main contentlogo of the One Health Vector-Borne Diseases HubVBD Hub - About

 Chris Sanders' profile picture

 Chris Sanders’ research focuses on the physiological and behavioural attributes that enable an insect species to transmit a pathogen – known as its ‘vector capacity’.
-He brings expertise in field sampling, virology, and using environmental data for forecasting vector incursion and transmission risk to the Hub project.
+He brings expertise in field sampling, virology, and using environmental data for forecasting vector incursion and transmission risk to the hub project.

 Hannah Vineer's profile picture